jeremiahblanch/simple-data-processor/README.md

   },
   theirs: {
     fields: {
-      // same thing as above, but reverse
+      // same thing as above, but reversed
      },
   }
 }